HALLGARTEN WINES LTD.

-Given unprecedented worldwide events, Hallgarten Wines are continuing to monitor the coronavirus situation very carefully and we remain prepared to undertake proportionate actions as and when necessary.
-Currently we have no diagnosed cases within our workforce.
+Given the ongoing unprecedented worldwide events, Hallgarten Wines are continuing to monitor the coronavirus situation very carefully and we remain prepared to undertake proportionate actions as and when necessary.
 We are, of course, monitoring this situation daily.
 The safety of our employees remains our utmost priority.

 We continue to follow the highest safety and hygiene standards and to comply with actions and advice from Public Health England (PHE).
 We have recently reviewed the following practices and adopted these measures: -